Feddas/SoArchitecture/Readme.md

 # Usage

-1. To learn the basics watch https://www.youtube.com/watch?v=raQ3iHhE_Kk
+To learn the basics watch https://www.youtube.com/watch?v=raQ3iHhE_Kk

 ### Payload events

 Payload events are events that carry a value when the event is raised.
 Any type can be supported by inheriting GameEventPayload<,,>.
 Types already included are bool, int, and float.

-Here's an example binding a float to a slider
+Here's an example binding a float event to a slider

 1. Create a GameEventFloat - This event will be raised with a payload of the sliders current value whenever the slider is modified.
     1. Right click in project window